 ⮚ The fruit (Sisrè) is used in modern medicine in the treatment of diabetes and cancer.

 ⮚ The fruit can also be eaten raw or incorporated as a sweetener in the preparation of local fruit juices.

 ⮚ Per kilo, pure Sisrè powder currently costs between $2,000 and $3,000 (US market).

-⮚ The production of Sislè is nowadays very easy and the first fruits can be obtained already from two years
+⮚ The production of Sisrè is nowadays very easy and the first fruits can be obtained already from two years

-⮚ Everyone, even those renting, can have their own Sislè plant: production in pots being an option.
+⮚ Everyone, even those renting, can have their own Sisrè plant: production in pots being an option.

-The GBioS laboratory (Genetics, Biotechnology and Seed Science) of the Faculty of Agronomic Sciences, Benin is at your service to advise and accompany you in any project related to Sislè in Benin and in the West African region.
-Contact us at +229 62 42 64 64 or by email at: email@example.com
+GBioS laboratory (Genetics, Biotechnology and Seed Science) of the Faculty of Agronomic Sciences is ready to provide you with advice and support for any project related to the Sisrè in Benin and the West African region.
+Contact us at +229 62 42 64 64 or by email at: firstname.lastname@example.org

 For more information, please read the following publications: